Variable Data Printing: What Is It and How Is It Used?

 VDP, also known as one-to-one marketing or personalized printing, is one of many digital printing services.
 However, this type of printing allows printed information to vary from one piece to the next, within the same order.
 VDP uses additional information from a database on file to customize the content of each piece based on customer information.
-Age, gender, and interests are just some things that may change the layout of the content to make the marketing piece more relevant to the prospect.
+Age, gender, and interests are just some things that may change the layout of the content.
+Altering content will make the marketing piece more relevant to the prospect.

 Why is variable data printing useful?

 This technique is primarily used in direct marketing, customer relationship management, advertising, invoicing, and applying addresses on self-mailers, brochures, and postcards.
 Some companies completely forego customization for the sake of convenience.
 For example, a letter that starts with “Dear Customer” isn’t likely to see much engagement.
 In the past, even changing something as simple as a name from letter-to-letter presented a huge challenge.
 But with variable data printing, your organization’s printed content can be custom for the recipient.

 When your messaging requires that personal touch, digital printing services like VDP are your best bet.

 How does VDP work?